allissadillman/DS-Training-Resources/README.md

 * [Happy Git and GitHub for the useR](https://happygitwithr.com/): This tutorial will help you install Git and get it working smoothly with GitHub, in the shell and in RStudio, develop a few key workflows that cover your most common tasks, and integrate Git and GitHub into your daily work with R and RMarkdown.

+## Python resources

+* Python for Data Science and AI: This 4-module introduction to Python will kickstart your learning of Python for data science, as well as programming in general.
+This beginner-friendly Python course will take you from zero to programming in Python in a matter of hours.

+* Data Analysis with Python: This course will take you from the basics of Python to exploring many different types of data.
+You will learn how to prepare data for analysis, perform simple statistical analysis, create meaningful data visualizations, predict future trends from data, and more.

+* Data Visualization with Python: This course will teach you how to take data that at first glance has little meaning and present that data in a form that makes sense to people.
+Various techniques have been developed for presenting data visually but in this course, we will be using several data visualization libraries in Python, namely Matplotlib, Seaborn, and Folium.

+* Machine Learning with Python: This course dives into the basics of machine learning using Python.
+You will learn about the purpose of Machine Learning and where it applies to the real world.
+You will also get a general overview of machine learning topics such as supervised vs unsupervised learning, model evaluation, and Machine Learning algorithms.

+* A Whirlwind Tour of Python: A fast-paced introduction to essential features of the Python language, aimed at researchers and developers who are already familiar with programming in another language.
+The material is particularly designed for those who wish to use Python for data science and/or scientific programming

+* Python Challenge: In this game, each level can be solved by a bit of programming.
+You will be able to solve most riddles in any programming language, but some of them will require Python.

+* Data 8: The Foundations of Data Science: This UC Berkeley Foundations of Data Science course combines three perspectives: inferential thinking, computational thinking, and real-world relevance.
+The course teaches critical concepts and skills in computer programming and statistical inference, in conjunction with hands-on analysis of real-world datasets, including economic data, document collections, geographical data, and social networks.
+It delves into social issues surrounding data analysis such as privacy and design.
+Python based.

+* Automate the Boring Stuff with Python: This free e-book covers how to use Python to write programs that do in minutes what would take you hours to do by hand - no prior programming experience required.
+Once you've mastered the basics of programming, you'll create Python programs that effortlessly perform useful feats of automation.

+* Practice Python: This site provides over 30 beginner Python exercises just waiting to be solved.
+Each exercise comes with a small discussion of a topic and a link to a solution.
+New exercise are posted monthly.